Colored operads, series on colored operads, and combinatorial generating systems: Bud generating systems and combinatorial generation

 \begin{Proposition} Let $\Bca := (\Oca, \Ccr, \Rfr, I, T)$ be a bud generating system.
 Then, the language of $\Bca$ satisfies

-\end{Proposition} \begin{proof} By definition of suboperads generated by a set, as a $\Ccr$-colored graded collection, $\Bud_\Ccr(\Oca)^\Rfr$ consists in all the elements obtained by evaluating in $\Bud_\Ccr(\Oca)$ all $\Ccr$-colored $\Rfr$-syntax trees.
-Therefore, the statement of the proposition is a consequence of Lemma~\ref{lem:language_treelike_expressions}. \end{proof}
+where $\Bud_\Ccr(\Oca)^\Rfr$ is the colored suboperad of $\Bud_\Ccr(\Oca)$ generated by $\Rfr$. \end{Proposition} \begin{proof} By definition of suboperads generated by a set, as a $\Ccr$-colored graded collection, $\Bud_\Ccr(\Oca)^\Rfr$ consists in all the elements obtained by evaluating in $\Bud_\Ccr(\Oca)$ all $\Ccr$-colored $\Rfr$-syntax trees.
+Therefore, the statement of the proposition is a consequence of Lemma~\ref{lem:language_treelike_expressions}. \end{proof} \medbreak

 \begin{Proposition} Let $\Bca := (\Oca, \Ccr, \Rfr, I, T)$ be a bud generating system.
-Then, the synchronous language of $\Bca$ is a subset of the language of~$\Bca$. \end{Proposition} \begin{proof} By Lemma~\ref{lem:language_treelike_expressions} the language of $\Bca$ is the set of the elements obtained by evaluating in $\Bud_\Ccr(\Oca)$ all $\Ccr$-colored $\Rfr$-syntax trees satisfying some conditions for their output and input colors.
+Then, the synchronous language of $\Bca$ is a subset of the language of~$\Bca$.
+Moreover, when $\Rfr$ contains all the colored units of $\Bud_\Ccr(\Oca)$, these two languages are equal. \end{Proposition} \begin{proof} By Lemma~\ref{lem:language_treelike_expressions} the language of $\Bca$ is the set of the elements obtained by evaluating in $\Bud_\Ccr(\Oca)$ all $\Ccr$-colored $\Rfr$-syntax trees satisfying some conditions for their output and input colors.
 Lemma~\ref{lem:synchronous_language_treelike_expressions} says that the synchronous language of $\Bca$ is the set of the elements obtained by evaluating in $\Bud_\Ccr(\Oca)$ some $\Ccr$-colored $\Rfr$-syntax trees satisfying at least the previous conditions.
-Hence, this implies the statement of the proposition. \end{proof}
+Hence, this implies the statement of the proposition. \smallbreak